Unboxing LLMs > loading...

 Product Quantization (PQ)

-2. For each subvector space, create a codebook with k centroids
+2. For each subvector position, learn a separate codebook (set of centroids).

-3. Replace each subvector with the index of its nearest centroid
+3. Replace each subvector with the ID of its nearest centroid in its codebook.

 Pros: